Latest Posts

 Having lived in Argentina and Mexico before, and having been taught by teachers from Spain at university, I’ve been exposed to various different ‘Spanishes’.
 If you’re familiar with ‘castellano argentino’ and Spanish-from-Spain, you’ll have heard a lot of swear words; the Spanish and the Argentinians like to swear and in [more]

-When I was contemplating my move to Colombia, I started checking out the different Bogota neighborhoods and the cost of rent to see what I could get for my money.
+If you’re thinking of moving to Colombia, you’ll be in a similar situation to the one I was in back in 2013.
+I started researching the different Bogota neighborhoods and the average cost of rent.
 The problem was that I had no idea which areas were nice, safe and well-located, or which I should avoid.
-Now that I’ve been living here for a while, I feel qualified to provide the low-down of areas [more]
+At the time of this update (September 2024) I can now [more]

 How to meet people in Bogota